we45/container_training/Kubernetes/K8s-ResourceQuota/ResourceQuota_Limit/README.md

 * Stop it and run: `kubectl exec -it nginx-resource -- stress --cpu 1 --io 1 --vm 2 --vm-bytes 200M`

 * Stop it and run `kubectl exec -it nginx-resource -- stress --cpu 1 --io 1 --vm 2 --vm-bytes 400M`

+* It can be observed that the stress test fails with `exit code 1` at 400M because of the limit specified in Pod Spec.